Do not navigate away from this page or close your browser whilst your request is being processed

 This will give you more time to have some difficult conversations with those who are going to miss out.
 It may sound intuitive, but make sure that you don’t over invite – just in case no one drops out and there isn’t enough space!

-Also, if you are choosing an exotic location, talk to your 'must-have' guests firsts to ensure they will be able to make it.
-(And if it's a thumbs up from everyone essential, you'll probably find this is also a great way to filter out anyone on the 'awkward' list (like your parents' friends/colleagues), who likely won't care enough to take a long-haul flight and spend $100's on attending your 'alternative' wedding.
+Also, if you are choosing an exotic or off-the-beaten track location, talk to your 'must-have' guests firsts to ensure they will be able to make it.
+(And if it's a thumbs up from everyone essential, you'll probably find this is also a great way to filter out anyone on the 'awkward' list (like your parents' friends/colleagues), who likely won't care enough to take a long-haul flight and spend $100's on attending your 'long haul' wedding.

 What type of destination wedding do we want?